youngmr290/Australian-Farm-Optimisation-Model/docs/introduction.rst

 #.
 Animals to graze at their voluntary feed intake level (i.e. that intake reflects the FOO & DMD offered to the animals i.e. feed is not rationed through active management of the stock, although pasture management can be altered to vary the FOO & quality profile)

 If desired the model can also represent and compare (but not optimise in a single model solution)

 #.
 The length of the joining period (measured in number of cycles mated).
-Includes the tradeoff between the number of ewes conceiving and the distribution of size and energy requirments of the later born progeny
+Includes the tradeoff between the number of
+   ewes conceiving and the distribution of size and energy requirements of the later born progeny
 #.
 Altering the age that the young ewes are mated, for example a 7 month mating versus a 8.5 month mating for ewe lambs.
 #.
 Accelerated lambing, where ewes are mated every 8 months and therefore have 3 lambs in 2 years.
 #.
 Variation in timing of lamb, hogget and adult shearing